KrylixZA/bank-with-dapr/README.md

-# bank-with-dapr
+# Bank with Dapr

-Provides banking capabilities using Dapr as the runtime to guarantee consistency and accuracy.
+A Dapr-enabled system that provides the basic banking capabilities you'd expect from your every day banking.

+This is a pet project setup for me to learn the basics of coding in Go and leverage the power of [Dapr](https://github.com/dapr) to make it all possible.